-[00:48:40] Benjamin Straumann: Yeah.
-I think speaking from the beating heart of Western European, republican is mainly the small-scale, Swiss Republic.
-I'm in a good position to talk about this.
-I mean, I do think there is a bit more focus of this, on this kind of thing especially in Switzerland.
-But it did, it also shows it's a bit of a two-edged sword.
-I mean, in many ways, this kind of, you know, character education that is being dished out here and also in primary schools, like my kids, there's a bit more attention on these things it's a bit like Montesquieu, on the, on the small scale ancient republics.
-It also, it does have a, I'll say, a mindfully and perhaps repressive or constraining aspect to it, and it's very, it's homogenizing in a way this brings us maybe back to the Cicero discussion, the Cicero question.
+[00:47:55] Benjamin Straumann: Yeah, I think speaking from the beating heart of Western European republicanism, namely the small scale Swiss republic, I'm in a good position to talk about this.
+I mean, I do think there is a bit more focus on this kind of thing especially in Switzerland.
+But, it also shows it has a bit of a two edged sword.

+[00:48:17] Benjamin Straumann: I mean, in many ways, this kind of character education that is being dished out here also in primary schools like my kids' or there's a bit more attention on these things, but it's a bit like on the small scale ancient republics.
+It does have a mildly perhaps repressive or constraining aspect to it, and it's very homogenizing in a way that this brings us maybe back to the Cicero discussion or Cicero question.

-[00:49:34] Benjamin Straumann: One reason why the Founders were attracted to Cicero, and all the reasons which we may not have talked about sufficiently, but which is key in my view is that the founders, you know, they did away with the king, they wanted to have a republic.
-Now republics were just much smaller than the 13 original colonies.
-And so everyone said, and Montesquieu said, "You just don't get it.
-You can't have a large-scale, a big territorial state without the king, that just doesn't work."
-And they said, "No, we can look.
-There is actually this huge thing.
-It's the Roman Republic." and their replies are usually, "Yeah, but that thing also collapse, how are going to do that?"
-And then the reply to that is usually, "Well, but Cicero has kind of an answer to that too."
+[00:48:48] Benjamin Straumann: One reason why the founders were attracted to Cicero, another reason which we may not have talked about sufficiently but which is key in my view, is that the founders, they did away with the king.
+They wanted to have a republic.
+Now, republics were just much smaller than the 13 original colonies, and so everyone said, "Read your Montesquieu, yet you just don't get it.
+You can't have a large-scale, big, territorial state without a king.
+That just doesn't work."

+[00:49:15] Benjamin Straumann: The founders said, "No, we can.
+Look, there is actually this huge thing.
+It's the Roman Republic." the reply is usually, "Yeah, but that thing also collapsed.
+How are you going to do that?"
+Then, the reply to that is usually, "Well, but Cicero has kind of an answer to that, too."

-[00:50:15] Benjamin Straumann: So, and there is a little bit of falling away of, you know, virtue talk and all of that.
-Duties very much.
-Like De Officiis by Cicero, but in De Officiis by Cicero also one has to see it is, it's always, its duties, but duties, correspond right.
-So it's actually, it's a very loyal way of talking about this.
+[00:49:28] Benjamin Straumann: So there is a little bit of falling away from virtue talk and all that.
+Duty is very much, like De Officiis by Cicero, but in De Officiis by Cicero, also, one has to see its always duties, but duties correspond right, so it's a very loyal way of talking about this.
 If you have a right to something, I have a duty to give it to you.
-So you cannot have rights without duties and vice versa.
-And it's correspondingly a little bit thin, so it's not this full-blown character education that you would get in, I don't know, sport for example.
-So it is large-scale.
-There's a lot of different people and so that's one of the reasons why although the 13 colonies were much smaller than current in the United States, they were still much bigger than any of the other ancient city-state.
+So, you cannot have rights without duties and vice versa.

+[00:49:53] Benjamin Straumann: It's correspondingly a little bit thin, so it's not this full blown character education that you would get in, I don't know, Sparta, for example.
+So, it is large-scale.
+There's a lot of different people and so that's one of the reasons why, although the 13 colonies were much smaller than current day United States, they were still much bigger than any of the other ancient city states.

-[00:51:06] Jeffrey Rosen: Wonderful.
-Thanks for that update on the state of character education in Europe, and also the state of the idea of duties.
-Well Scott, the last word in this marvelous discussion is to you, and I'm going to ask you to do it.
-All three of you have done so well throughout the hour which is just channel the enduring relevance of Cicero and sum up for our great audience of lifelong learners what it is about Cicero's moral and political thought that is relevant in the 21st century today.
+[00:50:19] Jeffrey Rosen: Wonderful.
+Thanks for that update on the state of character education in Europe and also the state of the idea of duties.
+Well, Scott, the last word in this marvelous discussion is to you, and I'm gonna ask you to do what all three of you have done so well throughout the hour, which is just to channel the enduring relevance of Cicero and sum up for our great audience of lifelong learners what it is about Cicero's moral and political thought that is relevant in the 21st century today.